 Any business interested in succeeding in the government marketplace should plan to attend Alliance NW.
-The event attracts over 950 people, including the who’s-who of federal contracting.
-Alliance NW is the largest event in the region, bringing together prime contractors, government agencies and small businesses for a full day of relationship building.
+The event attracts over 1,000 people, including the who’s-who of federal, state and local contracting.
+Alliance Northwest is the largest event in the region, bringing together prime contractors, government agencies and small businesses for a full day of relationship building.

 For those new to government contracting, you’ll have an opportunity to meet government agency representatives, explore sub-contracting opportunities with prime contractors and attend high-quality training workshops.

 If your firm is an experienced government contractor, Alliance is the place to strengthen established relationships, explore other government contracting opportunities and teaming opportunities, and hear the marketplace’s latest news and trends from the expert workshop speakers.